-4) Joint JD-MBA option—to earn both your JD and MBA degrees in four years.
+- Joint JD-MBA option—to earn both your JD and MBA degrees.

-5) Joint LL.L.-MBA option—for you to earn both degrees in three years, as a French-speaking student.
+- Joint LL.L.-MBA option—for you to earn both degrees, as a French-speaking student.

 MBA specializations are known as concentrations at Telfer.
-Our English Professional and Intensive MBA programs give you the opportunity to specialize in a field of business and develop your expertise in a specific area.
+Our English Professional MBA program gives you the opportunity to specialize in a field of business and develop your expertise in a specific area.
 These concentrations include Digital Transformation & Analytics, Finance, Management Consulting, and Sustainable Management.